 "Olena Tokar embodied the role of Liú most convincingly, deeply touching in her graceful performance, making her the star of the evening and earning her ovations from the audience." (klassik.com).
 "Olena Tokar’s spellbinding performance as Juliette gave a wonderfully powerful demonstration of exactly what Gounod meant by it.”
 (Critic's Circle) – "Tokar was a knockout" (The Spectator) – "How she showed both boisterous power and maiden-like timbre with her perfectly beautiful, nuanced soprano, demonstrating naturalness and expressiveness rather than vocal l'art pour l'art – that was irresistible."
 (Leipziger Volkszeitung)

 Following her award-winning appearances at the ARD Music Competition and the Cardiff BBC Singer of the World Competition, Ukrainian soprano Olena Tokar has quickly gained international recognition in both opera and concert for the exceptional beauty of her lyric voice and the deeply touching impersonation of her roles.
-Her recent appearences as Violetta Valéry in La Traviata, Liú in Turandot, Marguerite in Faust, Mimi in La Bohème and, repeatedly, in the title role of Dvořák's Rusalka were overwhelming successes with critics and audiences alike.
+Her recent and upcoming appearances as Violetta Valéry in La Traviata, Liú in Turandot, Marguerite in Faust, Mimi in La Bohème, Rosalinde in Die Fledermaus, Pamina in Die Zauberflöteand, repeatedly, in the title role of Dvořák's Rusalka were overwhelming successes with critics and audiences alike.

-Olena Tokar has a growing discography, including a recording of Mahler's Symphony No. 2 with Orchestre National de Lille under Jean-Claude Casadesus (with Evidence, 2016) and a DVD of her song recital programme Eastern Romance (2013).
+Olena Tokar has a growing discography, including the upcoming release of the world premiere recording of the opera Samson by Joachim Raff with the Bern Symphony Orchestra under Philippe Bach, singing the role of Dalilah, a recording of Mahler's Symphony No. 2 with Orchestre National de Lille under Jean-Claude Casadesus (with Evidence, 2016), and a DVD of her song recital programme Eastern Romance (2013).
 In 2014 she recorded Richard Strauss' opera Feuersnot with the Bavarian Radio, singing the role of Margret.
-Olena Tokar was BBC New Generation Artist 2013-2015, giving her frequent appearances in on BBC Radio 3.
-She also appeared on the popular German TV show „Stars of Tomorrow“ hosted by Rolando Villazón, with whom she also sang in duet.
+Olena Tokar was BBC New Generation Artist from 2013 to 2015, giving frequent appearances on BBC Radio 3.
+She also appeared on the popular German TV show „Stars of Tomorrow“ hosted by Rolando Villazón, with whom she also sang in a duet.

 Born in Ukraine, Olena Tokar studied at the Luhansk Conservatory, later at the Tchaikovsky Conservatory in Kyiv and with Regina Werner-Dietrich at the Felix Mendelssohn-Bartholdy School of Music in Leipzig, graduating with a master's degree in opera with distinction.
 She also attended masterclasses with Olaf Bär, Christa Ludwig, Matthias Goerne, and Irwin Gage.